-For the purpose of paragraph (4) above only of preparation for or attendance at a funeral, immediate family also includes son-in-law, daughter-in-law, grandparent-in-law, and sibling-in-law.
+For the purpose of preparation for or attendance at a funeral, immediate family also includes son-in-law, daughter-in-law, grandparent-in-law, and sibling-in-law.
 Use of sick leave for this expanded definition is limited to a maximum of three (3) days if travel is required.

-•5) The employee's attendance to an adoptive child or to a child born to the employee or the employee's spouse for up to six (6) weeks immediately after the birth or arrival of the child in the home.
+8)5) The employee's attendance to an adoptive child or to a child born to the employee or the employee's spouse for up to six (6) weeks immediately after the birth or arrival of the child in the home.